Agnes-MAG/CSM-158-C-/README.md

 👩‍🎓A student pursing BSC.COMPUTER SCIENCE.

-👩‍💻I want to use this platform as an avenue to showcase my assignments and projects in my CS journey.
+👩‍💻I want to use this platform as an avenue to showcase my assignments and projects in my C++ journey .